 - 1000.1 BWL shall maintain a written Hazard Communication Program.
-The written program shall provide implementation procedures, workplace hazard identification, labeling requirements, Safety Data Sheet (SDS) availability, and employee training. - 1000.2 Employees shall receive Hazard Communication training during initial orientation or prior to work assignment. - 1000.3 All employees shall be trained on the BWL written Hazard Communication Program. - 1000.4 Safety Data Sheets (SDS). - A. SDS location and new materials signs shall be posted in each facility. - B. A SDS shall be received before any chemical material can be used.
-This includes materials used on a "trial" basis or samples. - C. All responsibility areas shall ensure that SDS are available to employees during their work shift.
+The written program shall provide implementation procedures, workplace hazard identification, labeling requirements, Material Safety Data Sheet (MSDS) availability, and employee training. - 1000.2 Employees shall receive Hazard Communication training during initial orientation or prior to work assignment. - 1000.3 All employees shall be trained on the BWL written Hazard Communication Program. - 1000.4 Material Safety Data Sheets (MSDS). - A. MSDS location and new materials signs shall be posted in each facility. - B. A MSDS shall be received before any chemical material can be used.
+This includes materials used on a "trial" basis or samples. - C. All responsibility areas shall ensure that MSDS are available to employees during their work shift.

-- 1001.1 The Safety Data Sheet (SDS) shall be consulted for chemical hazard information prior to using any chemical material. - 1001.2 All chemical material spills (including oils) shall be immediately reported to the Employee-in-Charge and Environmental Services. - 1001.3 Personal Protective Equipment. - A. See Safety Manual Section 200 Personal Protective Equipment. - B. Personal protective equipment shall be used according to SDS guidance. - C. Contaminated leather materials shall be disposed of as they cannot be decontaminated. - D. Manufacturer shall be contacted for cleaning procedures for any contaminated tools or equipment. - 1001.4 First Aid and Medical Treatment. - A. All chemical or biological exposures or injuries shall be immediately reported to the Employee-in-Charge. - B. SDS shall be consulted for first aid recommendations. - C. Respiratory or eye exposure may require immediate medical attention.
+- 1001.1 Refer to the Material Safety Data Sheet (MSDS) for chemical hazard information prior to using any chemical material. - 1001.2 All chemical material spills or releases to the environment shall be immediately reported to the Employee-in-Charge. - 1001.3 Personal Protective Equipment. - A. See Safety Manual Section 200 Personal Protective Equipment. - B. Personal protective equipment shall be used according to the MSDS recommendations. - C. Safety glasses alone are not approved for chemical use. - D. Use chemical safety goggles or a full-face shield when handling chemical materials. - E. Most leather materials cannot be decontaminated and shall be disposed of.
+Contact the manufacturer for cleaning procedures for any contaminated leather gloves, tools, or equipment. - 1001.4 First Aid and Medical Treatment. - A. Immediately report all chemical or biological exposure or injury to the Employee-in-Charge. - B. Refer to the MSDS for first aid recommendations. - C. Respiratory or eye exposure may require immediate medical attention. - 1001.5 Work Practices. - A. Prior to handling or transferring any chemical, and prior to starting work on any chemical piping or storage system, the employee shall locate and be familiar with the operation of eye wash stations and showers. - B. All chemical materials shall be used according to the manufacturer's intended purpose. - C. All chemical hazards shall be identified and controlled prior to chemical use.
+(Corrosivity, flammability, reactivity, etc.). - D. Siphons shall not be used to transfer liquid materials unless there is a mechanical way to start the siphon, and there is a way to control the shut-off of the siphon flow.

-1001.5 Eyewash Stations.